DQR Theorem:

 maintenance scope.

-Therefore, as Q increases (beefy engineers from repeated squats) and SR remains high (lots of low gear) you can predict your downtime to also be high, unless mitigated by strategy.
+Therefore, as Q increases (beefy field engineers from repeated squats) and SR remains high (lots of low gear) you can predict your downtime to also be high, unless mitigated by strategy.

 Origin Story of the DQR: